sshssn/promptpilot/docs/lang.md

 Could require escalation to support or tech teams.
 Key distinction: The user is dealing with a situation that requires advanced troubleshooting, in-depth analysis, or escalation beyond standard guidance.

-   - Examples: "I can't log in." / "The selling rate wasn't applied."  / "password reset option not showing up" / "The engineer isn't receiving a visit."
+   - Examples: "I can't log in." / "The selling rate wasn't applied."  / "password reset option not showing up" / "The engineer isn’t receiving a visit."

 3. An "Issue" refers to any customer request related to functional errors, technical malfunctions, or unexpected system behaviours within Joblogic's features or workflows that prevent normal operation or block task completion.